Your money-making expert. Financial journalist, TV and radio personality.

 Usually we tell you to be wary of supermarket offers.
 But if they are good, you should get the most from them.
 The ultimate offers are buy one get one free.
 If something you like and use frequently is on a two-for-one deal then pick up a load of them.
 Then you can store them and use them when you want.
 It does mean a bigger initial spend, but you are saving 50% on spend.
 But watch out, this doesn’t work for perishables, unless you’ve got a big freezer!

 Give up buying expensive DVDs, CDs or books.
 Your local library will let you rent them for a small fee, or for free.
 It is also free to register at all local libraries, and prices for DVD rental are usually more than 50% cheaper than from your local HMV.
-Plus if you want to keep it for a bit longer, you can often just renew the item online, rather than paying hefty late fees.
+Plus, if you want to keep your item for a bit longer, you can often just renew it online, rather than paying hefty late fees.
 You can also take out cookery books or hardback memoirs for free that would cost in excess of £10 to buy.
 Libraries also offer free internet facilities.
 You can find your nearest facility on your local council’s website.

 Gambling might make you think of casinos or betting shops, but it includes scratchcards and a weekly flutter on the lottery.
 You are more likely to be struck by lightning than you are to win the lottery.
 It’s better to put that weekly couple of pounds into a high-interest savings account and make it your Christmas shopping budget.